Updated: Jan 20

-Hopefully, regardless of the outcome you come out a little wiser and more prudent realizing that this too shall pass, "hair does grow you know?"
+Hopefully, regardless of the outcome you come out a little wiser and more prudent in the future.
+Take heart, realize that in the end hair does grow and this too shall pass.